okfde/fcdocs/src/fcdocs/pipelines/classifier/README.md

-# Pipeline text_model
+# Pipeline classifier

-The pipeline for text-based models.
+The pipeline for classification models.

 ## Overview